pie chart

 • Cityscape Leveler: your permanents are no longer safe when this attacks.

-• Cloudstone Curio: combined with my lord and a few Eldrazi, this card allows me to utilize a multitude of useful ETB effects that in some cases are strong enough to outright disable opponents entirely.
+• Cloudstone Curio: combined with the lord and a few Eldrazi, this card utilizes a multitude of useful ETB effects that in some cases are strong enough to outright disable opponents entirely.

 • Cryptborn Horror: in a deck that’s filled to the brim with ways to hurt the opposition, this guy’s juggernaut potential becomes rather obvious.